leBluem/io_import_accsv/README.md

    "Import-Export: Import AC CSV or AI files"

 ***How to use***
- - new items in "File -> Import" menu
+ - new items in "File -> Import/Export" menu

 ***History***
  - v0.1 initial version